 We take extra steps to minimise our impact on the environment through innovative and pioneering measures.

-Green Tourism have, for more than two decades, changed the relationship between our restaurants and our most important asset: the planet.
+We have, for more than five decades, changed the relationship between our restaurants and our most important asset: the planet.

 View the changes we have made in our restaurants and takeaways below.

 Each of our restaurants has double-glazed windows and doors to improve insulation.
 Our buildings are thermal tested on an annual basis to monitor heat loss and heating efficiency.

 All gas frying ranges are state-of-the-art ‘high efficiency’ ranges, which are imported from Holland.
 This efficiency minimises the use of gas across our company.

 We use gas for heating and hot water, which is monitored by our building energy management system.